-(1) Share-based compensation is the fair value of options granted and vested with key management personnel.
-Details of those granted in the year ended December 31, 2011 are outlined in the discussion at Note 14(c).
+(2) Share-based compensation is the fair value of options granted and vested with key management personnel and the provision for the performance shares compensation (note 14(e)).

 18. Segmented information

 The Company operates in one reportable segment, being the exploration, development and operation of gold mining properties.
 All of the Company's equipment and mining assets are located in the Republic of Botswana and all revenues of the Company are earned in the Republic of Botswana.
 A breakdown of the total assets by geographic segment is as follows: